LATINO-BICEPS/vgpu_unlock_5.12/README.md

 signature and insert the magic, blocks and signature into the table of vGPU capable magic values.
 And that's what they do.

+## Merged Driver notes

+You can generate merged drivers yourself as well!

+Note that the prerequisite is that you are atleast able to understand C and have some development experience

+The basic idea is to use the `grid` driver as a base, and merge all the diffs between it and the `vgpu-kvm` driver.

+Usage of `meld` is recommended

+You must copy all the files from `vgpu-kvm` driver to `grid` that are exclusive to `vgpu-kvm` (i.e not present in `grid`)

+the rest of the changes involve `Kbuild` and `.manifest` changes mostly. (there might be other changes as well!)
+`Kbuild` changes should be fairly easy to make (mostly additions from vgpu-kvm)

+`.manifest` changes should be made carefully. you shouldn't need to delete anything from this file.

+- add `nvidia-vgpu-vfio` to the list of modules near the top of the file.

+- Now add all the files that are missing in `grid`'s manifest from `vgpu-kvm`.
+Source files can be safely added.
+There might be same libraries but with different version. `grid`'s libraries should be preferred in such a case.

+If all goes well, the installation should succeed!